muchanem/sss-faq/README.md

 The FAQ website for [S3](https://github.com/whitman-colm/sss).
 Developed by the magical [@CoderPythonX (@tslnc04)](https://github.com/tslnc04), Mr. [@jaja](https://github.com/jajaio) and [@dfk](https://github.com/donovank).

 ###The Story So far:
 This is currently FAQ website for frequent coding errors and problems.
-Problem is, we have no articles.
-Please submit your articles in markdown format in the s3 chat.
+Problem is, theres a lot of commmon coding errors and problems.
+If you want to help,submit your articles in markdown format in the s3 chat.
 **Beta Release:** It's happening on [2015-12-19T17:30:00].
 We will do it!
 But after beta, releases won't come out every two minutes *cough* tslnc04*cough*